jmaferreira/easy_xiaomi_tokens/README.md

 ## How to use

+1. Add your Xiaomi devices with the Mi Home app on iOS
+2. Create an unencrypted backup of your iOS device on your computer using iTunes/Finder.
+In case you are unable to disable encryption you probably have a profile preventing this that enforces certain security policies (like work related accounts).
+Delete these profiles or use another iOS device.
-Clone or download the project from Github then run the following the following commands:
+3. Download this project from Github then run the following commands:

 ```bash
 npm install # install node modules (only required once)